 Projects may include a wide variety of activities dedicated to the teaching and learning of languages on the Brown campus.
 These activities include, but are not restricted to, the following:

 - development of instructional materials in print, audiovisual, or multimedia format

 - arranging lectures, lecture series, or local workshops

 Applicants are encouraged to survey the projects funded by the Consortium described in the Consortium database and to take these projects into account in developing proposals.
 Click here for a list of campus-based grants awarded along with abstracts.

 Only projects with a voting CLS member as project director are eligible for funding.

 Funding Limits and Use:

 Appropriate proposals will have a budget that does not exceed roughly $3,000.
 Funds may be used to compensate for summer salary, but they may not be used to compensate project participants for time already obligated to Brown.
 Click here for guidance and information regarding summer salary.
-They may be used to pay for travel only if central to the production of materials resulting from the project.
-Travel to conferences to present results of a project, or for travel simply to collect materials, for example, is not fundable.
-However, travel to record subjects or to purchase materials that will be developed later as part of the project is.
-Funds may not be used to purchase computer hardware for personal use.
+Funds may not be used for travel or to purchase computer hardware for personal use.

 Conditions of Grants: